How to Manage Presto Queries Running Slow

 - Enable Hive metastore and carefully tweak cache eviction configurations and TTLs suitable for your data refresh policies

 - Is memory exhausted?
+If so this will delay your Presto queries and affect the performance.
 Presto uses an in-memory, pipelining processing architecture and its operation is dependent on the available JVM which in turn is dependent on how much memory Presto is configured to use and how much memory is physically available in the server or instance it is running in.

 - The coordinator should be allocated a significant amount of memory – often more than a worker – depending on several factors like workload, the resources available, etc. It’s not uncommon to see the coordinator alone consuming several tens’ of GBs of memory.

 - The good news is there is memory information available in at least two places:

 - Presto’s built-in JMX catalog can help your monitor memory usage with various counters.
 Read more about memory pools, limits and counters at https://prestodb.io/blog/2019/08/19/memory-tracking.